CodeCaprese/tmx_clean_duplicates/ReadMe.md

 - Header: ID    Lang_1 (e.g: en_US)    Lang_2 (e.g:de_DE)
 - Rows: 9LASxy3fxC34qd91O80Qksps4    You are welcome.
 Gern geschehen.

-## Folder Structure
+## Folder structure

-- input (the programms will search this folder for the input files)
+- input (the programms looks in this folder for the input files to select)
-- lib (programm helpful files)
+- lib (programm helpful files, do not delete)
-- output (all the generated files will copied here)
+- output (all the generated files can be found here)

-### Python Version tested
+### Python version tested

 - 3.9.6

 ## Note

+- A semi duplicate is the same translation for different input strings.
-When importing the semi_duplicates.csv in Excel select the UTF-8 Encoding.
+- When importing the semi_duplicates.csv in Excel select the UTF-8 Encoding.
-When saving the file as TAB seperated TXT File (for input), then "Save as" the file and select as file type the .txt file with TAB seperated.
+- To create the input file to import the IDs, click in Excel "Save as" and select the file type the "Text (tab delimited) (*.txt)".